 Mr. Fertig received his undergraduate degree in 1994 from Princeton University, where he was a William H. Cane Scholar and an Edward J. Bloustein Distinguished Scholar.
 He received his J.D. from Brooklyn Law School in 1997, where he was a Richardson Merit Scholar, a Markhoff Merit Scholar, and where he served as notes and comments editor on the Brooklyn Law Review.

-Mr. Fertig is admitted to the bars of New York and New Jersey, including the United States District Courts for the Southern and Eastern Districts of New York.
-He is also a member of the Litigation Sections of the New York State and American Bar Associations.
+Mr. Fertig is a member of the Litigation Sections of the New York State and American Bar Associations.